- Day 1: Cebu Province Day Tour: North or South

 See the best sights in Cebu and Dumaguete

 Immerse in lush forests, lounge on powdery beaches, and swim by coral reefs by exploring Cebu and Dumaguete, which are home to some of the best tourist spots in the Philippines.
-For a hassle-free trip, you can book Cebu tour packages and Dumaguete tours during your trip as well.
+For a hassle-free trip, you can book Cebu tour packages and Dumaguete tour packages for your vacation.
 If you have more time to spare, you can check out our articles on the best Cebu tourist spots and Dumaguete tourist spots to see which ones you can add to your itinerary.

 After visiting these two cities in the Visayas region, you can travel to other top destinations in the Philippines.
 If you want to see more breathtaking beaches, go island-hopping in the Philippines, especially in destinations like Boracay and Palawan.